What Are Antidepressants?

 SNRIs and SSRIs both treat depression by using serotonin, but in different ways.

-SNRIs not only treat depression but also treat other mood disorders and are even sometimes prescribed to treat Attention Deficit Hyperactivity Disorder (ADHD).
+SNRIs not only treat depression but also treat other mood disorders and are even sometimes prescribed to treat Attention Deficit Hyperactivity Disorder (ADHD), fibromyalgia, menopausal symptoms, and chronic neuropathic pain.
 Anyone suffering from anxiety can also be prescribed these medications.
 It works by increasing the levels of serotonin and norepinephrine in the brain to balance out any chemicals that are affecting the mood.

 SSRIs will more likely be prescribed for depression since the side effects of these types of SSRIs are much less than other similar drugs.
 In order for the brain to have a clear pathway of sending and receiving signals such as pain and pleasure, etc. SSRIs will block the reuptake of serotonin, keeping the serotonin within the synapse, thus enabling a more balanced and steady mood from the better communication of messages within the body.